edelgrace/blog/content/post/2017-01-29-my-minimalist-bullet-journal-for-2017.md

 **The Verdict**

-Since I had a couple of weeks to settle into my bullet journal, I can safely say that I&#8217;m still pretty bad at using my bullet journal everyday.
+Since I had a couple of weeks to settle into my bullet journal, I can safely say that I'm still pretty bad at using my bullet journal everyday.
 Honestly, this is definitely a mental health thing.
 When I find myself in a depressive slump, I do not feel like doing anything.
-You can tell when my mind became a little clouded and it wasn&#8217;t until a couple of days ago that I finally got out of it.
+You can tell when my mind became a little clouded and it wasn't until a couple of days ago that I finally got out of it.
 Hopefully, February will fare better.